aquathyst/cs50-final-project/README.md

-# cs50-final-project
+# AlphaText

-This final project is to implement a chrome extension.
-This extension helps enhance online articles' readability with user customization.
+AlphaText, a chrome extension that helps enhance online articles' readability with user customization.

+Copyright (C) 2015 Holly Zhou and Peter Wang.
+All rights reserved.